MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-overview.md

 ms.topic: reference
 ms.date: 02/29/2024

-#Customer intent: As a dev, devops, I want to learn the use, and the API options for native authentication in Microsoft Entra ID for customers.
+#Customer intent: As a dev, devops, I want to learn how to integrate apps with native authentication's APIs that Microsoft Entra ID for customers supports.
 ---

 # Overview of native authentication API reference